aneesanwaar/Sentiment-Analysis-on-IMDB-Reviews---Task-2/README.md

 1️⃣ Data Collection

-- We used the IMDB Reviews dataset from `tensorflow_datasets`.
+- I used the IMDB Reviews dataset from `tensorflow_datasets`.
 - The dataset contains 50,000 labeled movie reviews (25,000 for training, 25,000 for testing).

  2️⃣ Text Preprocessing

-To improve accuracy, we cleaned the text by:
+To improve accuracy, I cleaned the text by:

 -Tokenization: Splitting text into words.
 - Stopword Removal: Removing common words like "the", "is", "and".